 - 2 cups raw macadamia nuts or macadamia pulp left behind from making the milk

 - 1-2 tsp garlic powder

 - 1-2 tsp sea salt

 - 1/4 cup water (use less if using macadamia pulp)

 - Add all the ingredients to a food processor or high-speed blender and blend until smooth and paste-like, scraping down the sides as needed.

-- At this point, the cheese is ready to eat!
-But it’s better after chilling.
-Transfer cheese to cheesecloth or nut milk bag and rest over a fine mesh strainer set over a mixing bowl.
+- At this point the cheese is ready to eat!
+But I find it’s better after chilling.
+Transfer the cheese to a cheesecloth or nut milk bag and rest over a fine mesh strainer set over a mixing bowl.
 Twist the top of the cheesecloth or milk bag so it forms a loose ball.
 Place in the fridge to set for at least 15 minutes, or up to 24-48 hours.
 The longer it chills, the firmer the cheese will become.

-- Store leftover cheese in an airtight container in the fridge for up to 10 days.
+- Store any leftover cheese in an airtight container in the fridge for up to 10 days.